 Montessori understands the significance of memorising simple data.
 Although we could have used flashcards to drill these truths into our minds as children, the Montessori method starts by teaching children why we use numbers in various ways.
 Young children enjoy the repetition of the materials because it provides them with many opportunities to practise (and memorise!) these details.
 The addition and subtraction panel boards clearly demonstrate to a kid what happens when we add numbers.
 The same is true for the bead boards for division and multiplication.

 Remember the red, blue, and green stamp game tiles?
 These are known as the hierarchical colours of Montessori, and they are made to educate children about number series and tables.
 They first emerge in the stamp game, but they begin to accompany the child through the bottom and top elementary school until they have a strong grip on the concept of the basic family of quantities, the thousands family, and many more.

 When a child has mastered the stamp game, they will progress to using a material known as the bead frame, which can demonstrate addition, subtraction, and multiplication.
 It resembles an abacus, but now with 10 beads in different colours arranged in a hierarchical pattern on each rod.
 When a child has mastered the bead frame, he or she is usually able to add and subtract in the hundreds (and beyond!) with only a pen and paper.

 Mathematics is important in a child’s development because it helps them make sense of their surroundings.
 Children aged 1 to 5 years old are starting to investigate patterns and shapes, compare weights, and count items.
 When it comes to preschoolers, they use a combination of approaches to solve problems and communicate their conclusions.

-You can teach your kids any subject with the help of The Real School.
+You can teach your kids any subject with the help of The Real School Of Montessori.
 Explore through the blog section to find fun learning games and activities to make any subject interesting.